 - Parental difficulty obtaining leave (with local judgement applied in cases where evidence is provided by the employer that it cannot accommodate leave during school holidays without serious consequences).

-The parents/guardians of pupils whose lateness is causing concern will be contacted in order to pursue an early resolution to the problem.
+The parents/carers of pupils whose lateness is causing concern will be contacted in order to pursue an early resolution to the problem.